-The data below is collected in real time by the Office of Water Prediction and their partners.
+The data below is collected in real time by the Office of Water Prediction and their partners and is generally updated twice a day.
 We’ve shared this information to give you a better idea of what kind of river conditions to expect on your trip and provide a point of reference for anyone concerned with river levels.

 We will almost always post updates on the front page of our website when high water or severe weather threaten upcoming trips.
 While the information below is great guidance, I strongly recommend checking the front page for the final word.